 What was once an important depot for steam engines in Catalonia first became an exhibition space in 1972, when members of the Barcelona Friends of the Railways Association brought steam trains from all over the peninsula to railway facilities that had been out of use since 1967.
 Nine years later, the Generalitat de Catalunya, Renfe and the Town Council of Vilanova i la Geltrú collaborated to ensure that the over 13,000 m2 of railway facilities and historic vehicles would become a cultural asset.

 The space opened its doors in 1990 with a plenty of good intentions but no global intervention plan, structure or funds.
-In 1993, Renfe put its cultural foundation in charge of its operation, assessed by the mNACTEC in matters relating to museums and to the integration in the System of Museums of Science and Technology of Catalonia.
+In 1993, Renfe put its cultural foundation in charge of its operation, assessed by the MNACTEC in matters relating to museums and to the integration in the MNACTEC Territorial System.

 Tuesday to Sunday from 10.30 am to 2.30 pm